How to Catch Tautog

 Learning how to catch tautog has become extremely popular in recent years, as saltwater anglers target “tog,” or blackfish, not only for their phenomenal filets, but also for fun.
 A bottom-feeding fish, tog can be found from Cape Cod west into Long Island Sound, and south from New Jersey to the Chesapeake Bay.
 Catching tautog comes down to having the right bait, the right tackle, and the right technique; here are a few tips to get started.

 ➤When is the best time to fish for tautog?

-Tautog fishing season varies from state to state, but learning when to hit the water is crucial to success.
+Tog fishing season varies from state to state, but learning when to hit the water is crucial to success.
 As a general rule of thumb, spring tautog and fall tautog gives anglers the best opportunity to catch legal and trophy tog.
-Shore anglers should spring tautog fish in April, May, and June, and again in September, October, and November.
+Shore anglers should spring tog fish in April, May, and June, and again in September, October, and November.
 While many saltwater fish migrate south in the early fall months, tog are an inshore fish, and can be caught well into December.
 Winter fishing for trophy tautog has become popular off southern New Jersey and Delaware Bay.
 The world record tautog weighed 28 pounds and was caught off Ocean City, Maryland.

 As sea temperatures cool down, tog move into deeper waters.
 Although some saltwater fish feed at night, tog are strictly daytime feeders and go dormant at night.

-Where is a good place to catch tautog?
+➤Where is a good place to catch tautog?

-The best tautog fishing spots are areas with hard structure like rock piles, boulders, wrecks, mussel beds, jetties, bridges, moorings, and reefs.
+The best tog fishing spots are areas with hard structure like rock piles, boulders, wrecks, mussel beds, jetties, bridges, moorings, and reefs.
 Try to find spots away from other boats and anglers, as the most popular areas will be overfished.
 Capt.
 Mike Roy of Reel Cast Charters recommends moving to another spot if 15 to 20 minutes go by without a bite.

-➤What is the best rig for tautog fishing?
+➤What is the best tautog fishing rig?

-Experienced tautog fishermen favor traditional lead weight rigs in 10 to 30 foot depths, given that lead sinkers can stay positioned in areas with heavy current.
+Experienced tautog fishermen favor traditional lead weight rigs in 10-to-30 foot depths, given that lead sinkers can stay positioned in areas with heavy current.
 One of the best rigs for tautog is a High-Low rig with a lead sinker that can be easily swapped out for a different size weight using a surgeon’s loop.

 In recent years, tautog jigs have flooded the walls of northeast tackle shops and are used by boat and kayak tog anglers.
 Check out this video by On The Water editor Jimmy Fee, where he offers up a few tips on how to get started jigging for tog.

-How do you set the hook on tautog?
+➤How do you set the hook on tautog?

 One of the most frequent questions is, “When is the right time to set the hook on tautog?”
 Tom Daffin of Fishin Fever Sportfishing says it will initially feel like the rod is being scratched.
 The ‘scratching’ is the tautog teeth chewing on the crab bait.
 Be patient, and don’t set the hook yet.
 Wait until there are several hard thumps to set the hook.
 Daffin shows how to set the hook on tautog in an On The Water short video.

-What’s the best fishing tackle for tautog?
+➤What’s the best fishing tackle for tautog?